-When an intake practitioner receives a report that a vulnerable adult has died as a result of abuse or neglect, the intake practitioner must report the death to the Coroner or Medical Examiner in the county the death occurred and the appropriate Law Enforcement agency.
-These reports do not go through the intake process and APS does not investigate.
+When an intake case manager receives a report that a vulnerable adult has died as a result of abuse or neglect, the intake case manager must report the death to the Coroner or Medical Examiner in the county the death occurred and the appropriate Law Enforcement agency.
+These reports go through the intake process but are screened out.
+APS does not investigate.